Effective Date: January 1, 2024

 The Website uses social media features (“Social Features”) provided by companies and services such as Facebook, Twitter, Instagram, YouTube and others to enable you to share information with these channels.
 The Social Features are identified on the Website by display of the companies’ logos.

 When you visit a page on the Website that contains Social Features, your browser establishes a direct connection to the applicable social network’s servers.
 The Social Features inform the social networks what pages you have accessed on the Website, and, if you are logged into the social network, your visit may be logged to your account on that service.
 For example, if you click the Facebook “Like” button, that information is transmitted from your browser directly to Facebook and stored by them.
 Even if you are not logged into the social network, and do not click on a Social Feature on the Website, there is still a possibility that a Social Feature can transmit your IP address and cookie information to the operator of the social network.

 - Facebook: https://www.facebook.com/about/privacy

 - Twitter: http://twitter.com/privacy

 - LinkedIn: http://www.linkedin.com/static?key=privacy_policy

-You can configure your mobile operating system to limit or prevent the use or tracking of mobile identifiers such as IDFA and AID by toggling the relevant settings on your mobile device’s settings menu.
-Mobile identifiers are commonly used to recognize mobile devices in order to enhance user experiences, so disabling mobile identifier tracking may cause unintended errors during your use of Evernote mobile applications.
+You can configure your mobile operating system to limit or prevent the use or tracking of mobile identifiers such as IDFA and AAID by toggling the relevant settings on your mobile device’s settings menu.
+Mobile identifiers are commonly used to recognize mobile devices in order to provide you with targeted advertising, so disabling mobile identifier tracking may cause you to see ads not in line with your interests.

 If you do not want to receive tracking pixels in emails we send you, you will need to disable HTML images in your email client, but that may affect your ability to view images in other email that you receive.